tailwindcomponents/articles/how-to-install-tailwindcss-in-laravel-8/index.md

 ## Add Tailwindcss to your `resources/css/app.css`

-You don't have to install autoprefixer or postcss-import it's coming by default with laravel mix
+You don't have to install autoprefixer or postcss-import, because it's already installed with laravel mix

 ```css
 @import "tailwindcss/base";